awards & achievements

 We are extremely proud to be listed as a holder of the Restorative Service Quality Mark (RSQM), which we achieved in October 2017.
 The RSQM is a badge of quality that guarantees we provide safe, high quality restorative practice that meets the six Restorative Service Standards.
 The award shows that restorative practice is championed at a senior level; that it is embedded across the school and that we monitor and evaluate our performance.

-We are pleased to share that we have achieved the School Games Bronze Mark for the 2017/18 academic year.
+We are pleased to share that we have achieved the School Games Silver Award for the 2018/19 academic year.
 The School Games Mark is a Government led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competition across their school and into the community, and we are delighted to have been recognised for our success.